Wild Animals / Animal Control

 The Hoffman Estates Police Department does not trap or pick up wild animals from your residence unless it is deemed an immediate threat.
 This means that unless the animal is attacking or threatening to attack someone, we will not trap or pick up the animal.
 If the animal is not deemed a threat, it is classified a nuisance animal complaint.
 You as the homeowner will need to contact a licensed animal trapper to come to your residence and remove the animal.

 As a service to our citizens the Village of Hoffman Estates works to ensure that a licensed and insured animal control specialist is available for these calls.
-The current contract service provider is ABC Humane Wildlife Control and Prevention Inc. There is a set rate charged by contract with the Village for most wild animals.
+The current contract service provider is Animal Trackers Wildlife Company.
+There is a set rate charged by contract with the Village for most wild animals.
 This fee includes trap delivery, setup, initial baiting, consultation and 1 animal pickup.
 Please remember that this does not guarantee an animal capture and that there are additional fees for subsequent and nontarget animals.

 What do coyotes look like?